“I wish to have my own music festival”

 “Every single seizure is horrible and although they scare Willow, she is incredibly resilient.
 She’ll be smiling five minutes later.
 Her default position is happy and that’s what we try to focus on.”

 Music, books and monkeys are Willow’s favourite things.
 As she doesn’t talk, music helps her to come alive as she sings, dances and gets lost in the melodies.
 Her family took her to a local festival and although she loved aspects of it, the crowds and difficult access made it hard work and too full on for her.
-So Viv turned to Make-A-Wish to create an accessible festival experience for Willow and her friends.
+So Viv turned to Make-A-Wish and asked us to create an accessible festival experience for Willow and her friends.

 Viv said: “We wanted to give Willow an experience that she wouldn’t otherwise be able to have – her very own musical festival: WillowFest!
 We’ve tried to make her life as full and interesting and stimulating as possible, but there are limits to what we can do for her.